mnuelgc/POfCode/README.md

 ### README (English Version)

-# TFM: Educational AR Game for Learning Programming
+# Educational AR Game for Learning Programming

-Welcome to the repository of our master's final project, an innovative educational game designed to introduce programming and computational thinking to students through augmented reality (AR).
-This project aims to create an interactive and engaging learning experience by combining traditional gameplay with advanced AR technology.
+This repository is intended to showcase the progress and news of an innovative educational game project designed to introduce programming and computational thinking to students through augmented reality (AR).
+This project aims to create an interactive and engaging learning experience by combining traditional gaming with advanced AR technology.

 ## Project Description